sagemath/sagetrac-mirror/src/doc/en/developer/coding_basics.rst

   the REFERENCES block described below), explanations, etc. It can be several paragraphs long.

+  Explain what the function assumes.
+For example if a function of graphs only makes sense for a connected graph, say it out.

+  Do not refer to ``self``.
+Instead talk about "the object".

+  Include common aliases to description if there is some.
+Think how a user could try to find you function.

 - **INPUT** block describing the input of the function.

    The INPUT block describes all arguments that the function accepts.
 This